1. HDMI 1.4 Compliance Specification Overview

 Figure 1.
 In this example CEC transmit/receive communication, the initiator in this case is Playback Device 1 and the follower represents all of the devices on the CEC line and identifies the message as a Broadcast message.
 The opcode with value 0x84 tells that the playback device is broadcasting its physical address, while the operands include the actual physical address value 0x10 00 followed by the logical address 0x04.

-CEC Test 1: Power-Up Sequence Test Using NI Digital Video Analyzer With CEC Message Analyzer
+CEC Test 1: Power-Up Sequence Test Using the NI Digital Video Analyzer with the NI CEC Analyzer

 This example below presents three different cases.